Camp de Rivesaltes: Creation (1938–1940)

 The military camp was built in 1938, a few miles from Perpignan.
 Four-fifths of the camp was situated within the commune of Rivesaltes and one-fifth within the commune of Salses.
 The camp was named "Camp Joffre" after General Joseph Joffre, the commander-in-chief of the French army during World War I.

-Following the Retirada (the exodus of about half a million refugees from Spain to France in early 1939 during the Spanish Civil War), the French government decided to use Camp Joffre to intern more than 15,000 Catalan refugees.
+Following the Retirada (the exodus of about half a million refugees from Spain to France in early 1939 at the end of the Spanish Civil War), the French government decided to use Camp Joffre to intern more than 15,000 Catalan refugees.
 This decision was never fully put into action, although a small influx of Catalan refugees was held there in 1939.

 On December 10, 1940, the Ministry of Defense set aside 600 acre south of the camp to house people expelled from Germany.
 The military camp was then run in parallel with the civilian camps.